qdrant/landing_page/qdrant-landing/content/articles/product-quantization.md

 Search operation requires calculating the distance to multiple points.
 Since we calculate the distance to a finite set of centroids, those might be precomputed and reused.
-Qdrant creates a lookup table for each query, so it can then simply sum up several terms.
+Qdrant creates a lookup table for each query, so it can then simply sum up several terms to measure the distance between a query and all the centroids.

 |             | Centroid 0 | Centroid 1 | ... |
 |-------------|------------|------------|-----|